jenly1/SI1336-Simulation-and-Modeling/README.md

 ## Final project

 The final project simulates a two-stage rocket launch, where the purpose is to approximate the needed mass to reach the Kármán line.
+Final grade: A.